All Episodes

 But this is a major, major statement.

-It's no doubt brought on uh by some of the problems that the administration is having with its uh with its conservative base uh in the Myers nomination.
+It's no doubt brought on by some of the problems that the administration is having with its conservative base in the Myers nomination.

 Now, more about that.

-This is this is one of those, you just scratch your heads uh kind of stories.
+This is one of those, you just scratch your heads kind of stories.

-Senate Judiciary Committee Chairman Arlan Spector said Monday that Supreme Court nominee Harriet Myers told him in a private meeting that she believed that the 1985 case of Griswold versus Connecticut, this is a landmark ruling establishing the right to privacy was correctly decided.
+Senate Judiciary Committee Chairman Arlen Specter said Monday that Supreme Court nominee Harriet Myers told him in a private meeting that she believed that the 1985 case of Griswold versus Connecticut, this is a landmark ruling establishing the right to privacy, was correctly decided.

-However, after the White House took exception to Specter's comments, Spector late Monday released a statement saying that Myers later called him to tell him that he had misunderstood her answer and that she had not taken a position on either Griswold or the right to privacy, which is the legal underpinning for the 73 Roe v.
+However, after the White House took exception to Specter's comments, Specter late Monday released a statement saying that Myers later called him to tell him that he had misunderstood her answer and that she had not taken a position on either Griswold or the right to privacy, which is the legal underpinning for the 73 Roe v.
+Wade decision.

 Yeah, it doesn't say that, but hell, everybody knows that they were concerned about one.